MethodicalAcceleratorDesign/MAD-NG/docs/source/twiss.rst

 	Example: ``s0 = 5000``.

 **X0**
 	A *mappable* (or a list of *mappable*) specifying initial coordinates ``{x,px,y,py, t,pt}``, damap, or beta0 block for each tracked object, i.e. particle or damap.
 The beta0 blocks are converted to damaps, while the coordinates are converted to damaps only if , damap, or beta0 block for each tracked object, i.e. particle or damap.
 The beta0 blocks are converted to damaps, while the coordinates are converted to damaps only if ``mapdef`` is specified, but both will use ``mapdef`` to setup the damap constructor.
 A closed orbit will be automatically searched for damaps built from coordinates.
-Each tracked object may also contain a ``beam`` to override the reference beam, and a *log* ``nosave`` to discard this object from being saved in the mtable. (default: ``0``).
+Each tracked object may also contain a ``beam`` to override the reference beam, and a *logical* ``nosave`` to discard this object from being saved in the mtable. (default: ``0``).
 	Example: ``X0 = { x=1e- 3, px=- 1e- 5 }``.

 **O0**